hashicorp/terraform-provider-azurerm/website/docs/r/subnet.html.markdown

 * `resource_group_name` - The name of the resource group in which the subnet is created in.
 * `virtual_network_name` - The name of the virtual network in which the subnet is created in
 * `address_prefix` - The address prefix for the subnet
-* `private_link_service_network_policies` - Enable or Disable apply network policies on private link service in the subnet.

 ## Import